Sisipho-Hamlomo/Colab-code/README.md

 # Colab code
-This repository contains a mixture of code, this include the work l have done for my MSc and the current work for my PhD
+This repository contains a mixture of code; this includes the work I have done for my MSc and the current work for my PhD.